Utopic Software

 Utopic Software, formerly Persystent Software, is a privately held computer software company with offices in Tampa, Florida, USA, specializing in automated PC repair, self-healing operating system repair, imaging and secure hard drive wipe.

 Utopic Software acquired Persystent Technologies in 2012.
 Utopic retained the Persystent brand and rebuilt the solution as a cohesive and centralized suite of features.

+Technology

 Utopic Software developed patented technology that restores application and operating system (O/S) files in as little as 45 seconds.
 The product is called Persystent Suite for Windows-based PCs.
 The PC repair technology can be automated to perform repair upon each reboot or it can be managed on demand for more flexibility.